 There is a magical moment that happens after high school.
 There’s a little voice.
 It’s a little voice inside your head that pleads, “What are you doing here?”
 It’s a hunch that grows at such a rapacious pace that it thrusts and pushes to claw its way out of your heart for a near catharsis.
 Greta Gerwig‘s directorial debut, Lady Bird, is the millisecond of possibility, the speck of unflinching nerve, which might only occur once in our lives.

 The acting throughout the film is utterly amazing.
 Ronan continues as the most underrated actress in Hollywood, as she plays a chameleon-like charlatan.
-Lady Bird is willing to lie to get whatever she wants.
-She fibs about where she lives to the most popular girl in school, Jenna Walton (Odyea Rush), she fudges her sex life to her mom, and changes everything about herself to impress a boy.
+Lady Bird is a habitual liar, scheming to get whatever she wants.
+She fibs about where she lives to the most popular girl in school, Jenna Walton (Odyea Rush), she fudges her sex life to her mom, and she changes everything about herself to impress a boy.
 Basically, she’s a normal teenager.
 And yes, all teenagers are chameleon-like charlatans.

-Beanie Feldstein, who plays Lady Bird’s best friend Julie, is never out of the moment.
-As she often plays the second banana to Ronan’s straight.
-She’s really the person who gives Lady Bird her humanity, the friend who sticks with you, does every activity (including joining drama), and forgives you even when both of you know that you’re being a chameleon-like charlatan.
+Beanie Feldstein, playing Lady Bird’s best friend Julie, is never out of the moment.
+As she often plays the second banana to Ronan’s straight, she’s the person who gives Lady Bird her humanity, the friend who sticks with you, does every activity (including joining drama), and forgives you even when both of you know that you’re being a chameleon-like charlatan.

 Follow 812filmreviews on Facebook!

 Photo Credit: IMDb